masterkswan/cicd-101-workshop/guide/cicd_101_guide.md

 # config.yml File

 The config.yml is where all of the CI/CD magic happens.
-Below is an example of the config.yml used in this workshop with a brief explanation of the syntax:
+Below is an example of the config.yml used in this tutorial with a brief explanation of the syntax:

 ```
 version: 2